Table Of Contents_

 What We Didn’t

-The Momentum Wireless is a 2nd-gen version of the over-ear Momentum headphone.
+The Momentum Wireless is a 2nd-gen version of the over-ear Momentum headphone, much better than some of those wireless earbuds that are used.
 Sennheiser keeps most of the same materials and styling, only bringing enhancements to the original design.
-The most obvious changes are the addition of wireless playback and active noise cancellation, but users of the first-gen Momentum users will notice a couple subtle tweaks for the better, such as the hinged headband.
+The most obvious changes are the addition of wireless playback and active noise cancellation, but users of the first-gen Momentum users will notice a couple of subtle tweaks for the better, such as the hinged headband.

 Yes, one complaint of the original was that it couldn’t collapse into a more travel-friendly shape.
 Sennheiser now lets the left and right sides of the headband snap in/out of place, allowing the ear cups to fold onto themselves.
 This doesn’t dramatically reduce the size of the headphones, but it certainly helps when your travel bag becomes tight on space.
 Also, the footprint of the included carrying case isn’t so unwieldy.